ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Often, the AS will require [interaction with the RO](#authorization) in order to approve a requested delegation to the client instance for both access to resources and direct subject information.
-Many times the end-user using the client instance is the same person as the RO, and the client instance can directly drive interaction with the end user by facilitating the process through means such as redirection to a URL or launching an application.
+Many times the end-user using the client instance is the same person as the RO, and the client instance can directly drive interaction with the end-user by facilitating the process through means such as redirection to a URL or launching an application.
 Other times, the client instance can provide information to start the RO's interaction on a secondary device, or the client instance will wait for the RO to approve the request asynchronously.